SchulzLab/EpigenomeAnalysisTutorial-2020/docs/Practical1.rst

 Next, we use a R script to make a nicer visualization of the TF activity score:
 ::
-    Rscript plot_diff.R -i ./results/session1/hint/diff_footprints/differential_statistics.txt -o ./results/session1/hint/diff_footprints/diff_TF.pdf
+    Rscript scripts/session1/plot_diff.R -i ./results/session1/hint/diff_footprints/differential_statistics.txt -o ./results/session1/hint/diff_footprints

-Note that this script only consider TFs with significant change in activity (p-value < 0.05).
-It only consider TFs with at least 1.000 binding sites for TF.
-Results ranks several GATA TFs, which are well known to be related to cardiac cells, with increase in TF activity, while the well known ES cells factors SOX2:POU5F1 (OCT4) have the second highest decreased in TF activity.
+The script will generate a divergent bar plot under *./results/session1/hint_chr1/diff_footprints* and two text files which include either Cardiac or hESC specific TFs.
+Note that it only consider TFs with significant change in activity (p-value < 0.05) and at least 1,000 binding sites for TF.
+Results rank several GATA TFs, which are well known to be related to cardiac cells, with increase in TF activity, while the well known ES cells factors SOX2:POU5F1 (OCT4) have the second highest decreased in TF activity.
+You can check

 You can check on the folder **Lineplots** for the average cleveage profiles of these factors and their corresponding DNA binding preference.

 You should compare the motifs/profiles of Gata factors.
 Are they similar to one another?
 One caveat of sequence based analysis is that we might predict several TFs, which have a similar motif, equaly.